eclipse/ecf/README.md

 Current version: 3.15.5

-### Download/Install into Bndtools or Eclipse for Remote Services development
+### Install into Bndtools for Remote Services development
 NEW: Feature for Remote Services tooling that enhances [Bndtools](https://bndtools.org/) 7.1 or higher.
 Theses tools use bndtools project, workspace, service templates, and OSGi services wizards for simplifying the creation of OSGi remote services.
 Also present are Eclipse view for debugging remote service endpoint description discovery and remote service export/import.
 The feature requires that Bndtools 7.1+ be [installed](https://bndtools.org/installation.html) into a recent version of Eclipse.
-Also see the Install into Bndtools 7.1 section below for automated install.
+Also see the Install into Bndtools 7.1 via Oomph section below for automated install.

 <b>Name</b>:  ECF 3.15.5